The Ultimate List of Indianapolis Area Fall Festivals and Events

 Fiesta de la Familia

-The Indianapolis Children’s Museum will offer free admission on September 25 for their Fiesta de la Familia event.
-Tickets can be reserved starting September 15.
+The Indianapolis Children’s Museum will offer free admission on September 24 for their Fiesta de la Familia event.
+Tickets can be reserved starting September 14.
 Event activities will take place from 10 am-3 pm.
 Enjoy live performances by an authentic mariachi band.
-Try out folk art activities including making Mexican paper flowers, Mexican metal art, Guatemalan worry dolls, and Panamanian Molas.
-Learn the traditions and celebrations of Dia de Los Muertos by creating a mask with Latina Girl Scout Troops and wearable paper art with visiting artist Beatriz Vasquez at 1:30 and 2:30 pm.
+Try out folk art activities and take advantage of opportunities to learn from local organizations.

 Harvest Nights